Education with a Global Perspective

 - Certified true copy of high school diploma or External exams certificate

-- Literal English translations of the diploma and transcripts (if they are not in English).
-Translations must be official: certified by an accredited translator or notarized by a competent legal authority.
+- Literal English translations of the diploma and transcripts, if they are not in English.
+To be official, translations must be certified by an accredited translator or notarized by a competent legal authority.
 We do not accept photocopies of translations

-- English proficiency results from TOEFL, IELTS, Duolingo, Pearson, Cambridge Academic English, Password, GTEC or iTEP tests
+- English results from TOEFL, IELTS, Duolingo, Pearson, Cambridge Academic English, Password, GTEC or iTEP tests

 - A 300-word essay to discuss the following:

 2. How have these experiences shaped your life goals?